Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Visualization of the Human Mortality Application

-In Section~\ref{subsec: age-at-death KDE}, we only report the expected $L^{2}$ distance of sanitized KDEs.
-Here, we present the visualization of the comparison between non-private KDE and private KDEs for different mechanisms in Figure~\ref{fig: KDE visualization}.
+In Section~\ref{subsec: age-at-death KDE}, we only reported the expected $L^{2}$-distance of private KDEs to their non-private counterparts.
+Here, we present the visualization of the comparison between non-private KDEs and private KDEs for different mechanisms in Figure~\ref{fig: KDE visualization}.